 - MOVE Texas’ get-out-the-vote efforts were instrumental in reaching record-breaking voter turnout in four counties in Texas where more young people voted early in 2020 than the entirety of 2016.

-- Mississippi Votes won the measure to change the Gubernatorial elections to direct popular vote instead of the electoral college style system.
+- Mississippi Votes helped win the measure to change the Gubernatorial elections to direct popular vote instead of the electoral college style system.

 - Next Up’s endorsed ballot measures including expanded access to drug addiction treatment and recovery services all passed.
 They also helped the Democratic Secretary of State candidate win her race.

 - Engage Miami organized young voters to help pass Amendment 2, which raises the minimum wage to $15 an hour, a huge win!
-They also supported Daniella Levine Cava to win the Miami-Dade mayoral race (the first woman to ever hold this office and first Dem since 2000).
+They also were able to get Daniella Levine Cava, Miami-Dade mayor-elect, to support 9/10 of their Young People’s Policy Priorities.

 - Washington Bus endorsed Referendum 90, which calls for comprehensive sex ed to all students, and it passed.